-Louisiana cop slain after stopping to offer aid
+Louisiana cop shot and killed after stopping to offer aid

 Holt allegedly sexually assaulted a woman at gunpoint in May, 2016, but the victim refused to cooperate with prosecutors and the case did not proceed, according to the district attorney's office.

-Louiviere had served with the Westwego Police Department since 2015 and left behind a wife and two young children, Munch said.
-He finished first in his class at the police academy, Munch said, and was a military veteran who served in Afghanistan.
+Louviere had served with the Westwego Police Department since 2015 and left behind a wife and two young children, Munch said.
+He finished first in his class at the police academy, Munch said, and was an ex-Marine who served in Afghanistan.

-Louiviere is the fourth law enforcement officer to be fatally shot in the line of duty in the United States in the new year.
+Louviere is the fourth law enforcement officer to be fatally shot in the line of duty in the United States in the new year.
 Officers in Little Elm, Texas, Orlando, Florida, and Roulette County, North Dakota, also have been killed this month.